tommy-muehle/tooly-composer-script/README.md

 **Note: Therefore tooly must be a [no-dev requirement](https://getcomposer.org/doc/04-schema.md#require)**

-## Postcardware

-You're free to use this package (it's [MIT-licensed](LICENSE)), but if it makes you happy it would be a great pleasure for me if you send a postcard from your hometown to me.
-My address is: Tommy Muehle, Hepkestr.
-177, 01277 Dresden, Germany.

-The postcards will get published on [my website](https://tommy-muehle.io).

 ## A note to PhpStorm or other IDE users

 To furthermore have auto-suggestion you should set the "include_path" option in the project.